ralatorr/ralatorr_port/README.md

 #### Conclusions

+After careful review of the data, we found the following:

 1. Fine air particulate matter (PM 2.5)  had a statistically significant influence on deaths from heart disease, cancer and respiratory illnesses in the most polluted counties in California from 1999-2021.
 2. Time-series analysis allowed us to predict statewide cancer incidence rates for a handful of cancer types with MAPE rates at roughly 1.5%, with PM2.5, NO2 and Ozone often driving increases in incidence rates, but results should be taken with a grain of salt - aggregated data involved merely 20 year-by-year observations.